Falloutgamerlol/Frutiger-Aero-AI-Music-Server/README.md

 - It returns structured JSON (like a song list or playback command)
 - `index.php` parses that JSON and handles everything from playback to randomization
 - The browser handles album art fetches from iTunes and voice input through WebSpeech
+- Fuzzy-matching for song names using Levenshtein distance (handles typos, vague names, or imprecise voice input)

 ---